ajosedev/knowledge/notes/IA.md

 ---

 - Review current topic pages
 	- What is [[concepts]] for?
 Feels a bit like a misc bucket.
 Maybe try to move stuff to a better topic?
+How does it interact with [[principles]]
 	- [[architecture]] seems like a good topic
 	- What is [[components]] for? [[reactapi]] too.
 Maybe need a [[componentapi]]? [[designsystemapi]]? [[api]]?
 		- ReactAPI should be for react-only APIs.
 Hooks, etc.